miriamposner/unix/getting_started_with_commandline.md

 * To move to the start of a line: hold down the **control** key and then press **a**
 * To move to the end of a line: **control e**
 * To clear the screen: type **clear** into the terminal and press return
+* If you press enter and the terminal window displays a **>** but does nothing else, it's awaiting your input.
+If you didn't mean to do this, type **control c** to exit the process
 * To quit: type **exit** or just close the window (but don't do that yet!!)

 ## 5. Get your bearings (1)